 Asthma is a respiratory disorder linked to breathing difficulties, shortness of breath, and coughing.
-This happens due to inflammation and constriction of airways along with excessive mucus production.
+This happens due to chronic inflammation and constriction of airways along with excessive mucus production.
 The airways constriction is so severe that breathing becomes a huge challenge.

 There are different types of asthma, varying from person to person.
-The symptoms differ, too, which can range from rare asthmatic attacks to frequent ones.
+The symptoms differ, too, which can range from rare asthma attacks to frequent ones.
 Some other symptoms accompanying shortness of breath are chest tightness, pain, wheezing, and coughing worsened by flu or viral infections.

 To make matters worse, asthma can be easily provoked by external factors.
 These include animal fur, pollen, dust, exercise, fumes, spores, smoke, cold, dry environments, and claustrophobia.
-This explains why an asthmatic can be anxious about snorkeling.
+This explains why an asthma sufferer can be anxious about snorkeling.
 The dry and cold environment underwater, coupled with physical exertion, fear, stress, and minimal air exposure, is an open invitation to asthma.